udoprog/pe-rs/README.md

-# Rust stdlib-only solutions to Project Euler
+# Rust solutions to Project Euler

 **Spoiler Warning:** I'm publishing these here since I find it really interesting reading through other solutions on Github, and want to provide these as a source for others to look through if they